 Homemade Dog Treats

 Raw vegetables like carrots make a delightfully crunchy, low-calorie, no-fat treat for dogs, although some dogs take a while to warm up to veggies.
-Fruits like apples, banana slices, and berries are higher in sugar and calories but are still healthy.
-Air-popped popcorn and rice cakes are also good choices.
+Dog-friendly fruits like apples, banana slices, and certain berries are higher in sugar and calories but are still healthy.
+Air-popped popcorn, oats, and rice cakes are also good choices.
 Never treat your dog to grapes, raisins, chocolate, macadamia nuts, or onions, all of which are toxic to dogs.